grafana/mimir/docs/sources/mimir/operators-guide/mimir-runbooks/_index.md

 How to **fix** it:

-Choose one of three options:

 - Decrease the number of alertmanager replicas
-- Increase the shard size of one or more tenants to match the number of alertmanager replicas.
+- Increase the value for `-alertmanager.sharding-ring.replication-factor` to match the number of replicas
-- Set the shard size of one or more tenants to `0`; this will shard the given tenant’s alerts across all instances.

 ### MimirRolloutStuck